pgakshatha/shopsphere-devops/docs/troubleshooting.md

 ## Problem

-The backend failed to connect to PostgreSQL.

-Example Error:

 ```text
 Error: getaddrinfo ENOTFOUND postgres
 ```

 ## Cause

-The backend was running outside the Docker network while trying to connect to the PostgreSQL service using the hostname **postgres**.
+The backend was running outside the Docker network while trying to connect to the PostgreSQL container using the hostname `postgres`.

-Docker service names are only resolvable inside the Docker network.

 ## Solution

-- Verified the PostgreSQL container was running.
+- Verify the PostgreSQL container is running.
-- Confirmed the database service name in `docker-compose.yml`.
+- Check the Docker Compose service name.
-- Used the correct database host based on the execution environment.
+- Use the correct database host based on the execution environment.
-- Restarted Docker Compose.
+- Restart Docker Compose.

 ```bash
 docker compose down
 docker compose up --build
 ```

 ---

-# 2️⃣ PostgreSQL Database Initialization Failed
+# 2️⃣ Database Initialization Failed

 ## Problem

-Database initialization script failed while running:

 ```bash
 npm run init-db
 ```

+failed.

 ## Cause

-The PostgreSQL database was not yet available or the connection details were incorrect.
+The PostgreSQL service was not ready or the database connection details were incorrect.

 ## Solution

-- Started the PostgreSQL container.
-- Verified environment variables.
+- Start PostgreSQL.
+- Verify database credentials.
-- Waited for PostgreSQL to become ready.
+- Wait for PostgreSQL initialization.
-- Re-ran the initialization script.
+- Run the script again.

 ---